ccoutant/dwarf-locations/013-generalize-address-spaces.md

 | :---- | :---- |
 | `DW_AT_address_space` | Architecture specific address space (see 2.12 "Address Spaces") |

-In Section 2.11 "Address Classes and Address Spaces"

-Add an additional point to the list of "Examples of alternate address classes"
+In Section 2.11 "Address Classes and Address Spaces", add an additional point to the list of "Examples of alternate address classes":

+> Some systems support different classes of addresses.
+The address
+> class may affect the representation of a pointer and how it is
+> dereferenced.
+Normally, a pointer is represented as an address in
+> the default memory address space, where the memory can be
+> accessed by standard load and store instruction.
+On some systems
+> with segmented memory models or global virtual address spaces, an
+> alternative pointer representation may consist of a separate
+> segment identifier and an offset within that segment.
+>
+> Examples of alternate address classes include:
+>
+> x86 “far” pointers, which consist of a 16-bit segment identifier
+> and either a 16- or 32-bit offset within the segment.
+> Dereferencing a far pointer requires moving the segment
+> identifier to a free segment register and using a segment
+> override for the memory access.
+>
+> PA-RISC “long” pointers, which consist of a 32-bit segment
+> (termed “space” in PA-RISC documentation) identifier and a 32-bit
+> offset.
+Dereferencing a long pointer requires moving the space
+> identifier to a free space register and using the explicit space
+> register number on the load or store instruction.
+>
-> Tagged Pointers, where unused bits are repurposed to store other
+> <ins>Tagged Pointers, where unused bits are repurposed to store other
-> infromation.
+> information.</ins>

-Replace the paragraph:
+Revise the rest of 2.11 as follows:

 > Some systems may also support more than one memory address
 > space.
 There is always a default address space, and the default size
 > of a pointer corresponds to the size of the default address
-> space.
-The size of any other address space is not necessarily the
+> space. <del>The size of any other address space is not necessarily the
-> same as the size of the default address space.
+> same as the size of the default address space.</del>

-With:

-> Some systems may also support more than one memory address
-> space.
-There is always a default address space, and the default size
-> of a pointer corresponds to the size of the default address
-> space.
->
-> Address spaces are used when the addressing is independent or
+> <ins>*Address spaces are used when the addressing is independent or
 > distinct and when the value of the address is not sufficient to
 > unambiguously identify the storage being referenced.
 They are often
 > used when the memory has some contextual locality.
->
-> *For example, every compute unit within a GPU may have its own local
+> For example, every compute unit within a GPU may have its own local
 > storage.
 A consumer may need to refer the current thread or lane to
-> identify which instance of the address space to refer to.*
+> identify which instance of the address space to refer to.*</ins>
 >
-> The size of any alternative address space is not necessarily the
+> <ins>*The size of any alternative address space is not necessarily the
 > same as the size of the default address space.
 Consequently, the
 > size of a pointer into an alternative address space is not
 > necessarily the same size as a pointer into the target's default
-> address space.
+> address space.*</ins>
 >
-> Even though the addressing is independent or distinct, the storage
+> <ins>*Even though the addressing is independent or distinct, the storage
 > referred to by different address spaces are not guaranteed to be
 > independent of one another.
+> For example, one address space might provide an alternate
+> addressing scheme for the same storage as another address space.*</ins>
 >
-> *For example, one address space might provide an alternate
-> addressing scheme for the same storage as another address space.*
+> *Examples of alternate address spaces include:*
 >

-Remove the last three paragraphs and replace them with the following
-paragraphs:
+> - *”Harvard” architectures with separate code and data spaces.*
+>
+> - *Embedded systems with a separate address space for flash memory.*
+>
+> - *Heterogeneous systems with local memory spaces for each GPU,
+> or where large register files are mapped to their own address
+> space.*
+>
+> Any debugging information entry representing a pointer or
+> reference type may have a DW_AT_address_class attribute, whose
+> value is an integer constant.
+The set of permissible values is
+> specific to each target architecture.
+The value <del>DW_ADDR_none</del>
+> <ins>DW_ACLASS_default</ins>, however, is common to all encodings, and means
+> that no address class has been specified (that is, the pointer or
+> reference type uses the standard encoding of an address on the
+> target architecture).
+>

-> Any debugging information entry representing a pointer or reference
+> <ins>Any debugging information entry representing a pointer or reference
 > type may have a `DW_AT_address_class` attribute, whose value is an
 > integer constant.
 The set of permissible values is specific to each
 > target architecture.
 The value `DW_ACLASS_default`, however, is common to
-> all encodings, and means that no address class has been specified.
+> all encodings, and means that no address class has been specified.</ins>
 >
-> Any debugging information entry representing a pointer or
+> <ins>Any debugging information entry representing a pointer or
 > reference type may also have a `DW_AT_address_space` attribute,
-> whose value is a non-negative integer constant which identifies
+> whose value is a non-negative integer constant that identifies
 > the address space to which the pointer refers.
 The value
 > `DW_ASPACE_default` identifies the default address space; other
-> values and their uses are assigned by the ABI committee for the
+> values and their uses are defined by the ABI.</ins>
-> target.
 >
 > On multi-processor targets that support address spaces that are
 > local to a processor or a thread, a current thread may be required